 - 1/2 cup salted cashews, chopped

 - Place the curry powder in a small dry skillet over medium-low heat.
 Toast for 2–3 minutes or until fragrant.
 Watch carefully so that it doesn't burn.
 Remove pan from heat and immediately scrape toasted curry powder into a small mixing bowl.
 When cool, stir in mayonnaise, yogurt, and lime juice.
 Set aside.

-- Combine remaining ingredients except for cashews in a large mixing bowl.
+- Combine the remaining ingredients except for cashews in a large mixing bowl.
 Add curry-mayonnaise dressing and stir gently to combine.
-Cover and chill at least 4 hours or overnight.
+Cover and chill for at least 4 hours or overnight.

 - Add salted cashews just before serving.